shubhamk0027/MockServer/README.md

 12. Add all the opeartions you have performed on the mockserver in a separate request.http file, so that you can keep track of the old and new queries well.
 As shown [here](https://github.com/shubhamk0027/MockServer/blob/localDb/src/test/java/com/mock/server/httpTest.http)

+13. For methods like GET not supporting any payload, the payload if given will be ignored.
+And for methods like POST,if not payload is provided, it will be automatically substituted with and empty payload "{}"

 ## Also, as of now